pr-a-sh-ant/TechCart/README.md

 ## Description

 This project is an E-commerce platform designed to provide users with a convenient and seamless shopping experience.
-It aims to offer computer related items.
+It aims to offer computer related items with ease

 ## Technologies Used